chainsofothers/chainsofothers/README.md

 check strawpage for extended info

-currently at the start of canto 9 and just started lobotomy corp (dont know anything about ruina yet)
+currently at the start of canto 9 and also just started lobotomy corp (dont know anything about ruina yet)

 typically a dry texter and blunt though i do still enjoy interactions